huggingface/blog/stable_diffusion_inference_intel.md

 [Optimum Intel](https://huggingface.co/docs/optimum/intel/index) accelerates end-to-end pipelines on Intel architectures.
 Its API is extremely similar to the vanilla [Transformers](https://huggingface.co/docs/transformers/index) API, making it trivial to adapt existing code.

 Optimum Intel supports [OpenVINO](https://docs.openvino.ai/latest/index.html), an Intel open-source toolkit for high-performance inference.
-Let's update the code above: we only need to replace `StableDiffusionPipeline` with `OVStableDiffusionPipeline`:
+Let's update the code above: we only need to replace `StableDiffusionPipeline` with `OVStableDiffusionPipeline.

 ```
 from optimum.intel.openvino import OVStableDiffusionPipeline
 ...
-ov_pipe = OVStableDiffusionPipeline.from_pretrained(model_id, export=True).to("cpu")
+ov_pipe = OVStableDiffusionPipeline.from_pretrained(model_id, export=True)

 latency = elapsed_time(ov_pipe, prompt)
 print(latency)
 ```

-Thanks to OpenVINO optimization, the average latency is **16.7 seconds**, a sweet 2x speedup.
+OpenVINO automatically optimizes the model for the `bfloat16` format.
+Thanks to this, its average latency is now **16.7 seconds**, a sweet 2x speedup.
 If that's fast enough for you, then you can stop reading and go back to building cool things with Diffusers :)

 If not, or if you can't use OpenVINO, the rest of this post will show you a series of increasingly advanced optimization techniques.
 Fasten your seatbelt!